Mata13/Mata13/README.md

 ## About me
 -  BSc in Earth Sciences (Space Science) at the School of Sciences at the National Autonomous University of Mexico ([UNAM](https://www.unam.mx)) :new_moon_with_face: :milky_way:
 -  Mathematics undergraduate student at the School of Sciences at the National Autonomous University of Mexico ([UNAM](https://www.unam.mx)) :wavy_dash: :cyclone:
-- :seedling: I’m currently learning Python, C# and MySQL.
+- :seedling: I’m currently learning Python and SQL.
-- :telescope: Working on some personal projects on Web Development.
+- :telescope: Working on some personal projects on Web Development and Data Science.
 - :telescope: Seeking opportunities for personal and professional growth.
 - :computer: Interested in Machine Learning and Data Science.
 - :notebook: Strongly interested in Calculus of Variations, Graph Theory, Dynamical Systems, Numerical Partial Differential Equations, and Quantum Computing.